-Turn the dough out onto the worktop and stretch into a rectangle.
+Turn the dough out onto the worktop and stretch it into a rectangle.

 Take one edge and fold over, so it meets the centre.

 Using the opposite side of the dough, repeat the fold.

 Pull the bottom of the dough and fold it into the centre.

 Fold over the top to cover the dough.

-Pick up the dough and return it to the bowl.
-You’re done and the dough can continue its bulk fermentation!
+Pick up the dough and return it to the bowl and, you’re done!
+The dough can continue its bulk fermentation!

 This is a pretty revolutionary method used to make sourdough bread.
-It is a no-knead method that has been quickly adopted by home bakers across the world.
-The Tartine method doesn’t knead the dough, instead, it uses several stretch and folds over a short period to in effect do the kneading.
+It is a no-knead method that home bakers have quickly adopted across the world.
+The Tartine method doesn’t knead the dough.
+Instead, it uses several stretches and folds over a short period to do the gluten development.